zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/test-data-guard-switchover/test-data-guard-switchover.md

   ![image-20210121225620549](./images/image-20210121225620549.png)

 In a few minutes the roles will be changed and the standby database will become the primary.
-This use case can be used for maintenance operations in the primary region.
+The switchover use case can be used for planned maintenance operations in the primary region.

 End of workshop.